AdobeDocs/journey-optimizer.en/help/using/building-journeys/expression/collection-management-functions.md

    <listExpression>.all(<condition>)
    ```

-For example, among all the app users, you can get the ones using IOS 13 (boolean expression “app used == IOS 13").
+For example, among all the app users, you can get the ones using IOS 13 (boolean expression "app used == IOS 13").
 The result of this function is the filtered list containing items matching the boolean expression (example: app user 1, app user 34, app user 432).

 In a Data Source Condition activity you can check if the result of the **[!UICONTROL all]** function is null or not.
 You can also combine this **[!UICONTROL all]** function with other functions such as **[!UICONTROL count]**.
 For more information, see [Data Source Condition activity](../condition-activity.md#data_source_condition).